 Find More Information

-Find a DOT Physical near you or CDL Physicals location.
+Find a DOT Physical location near you or CDL Physicals locations.
 For more information visit the website: TeamCME.com

 This page is for informational purposes only.
-USDOT regulations and guidelines are constantly being updated by the FMCSA.
-Please go to Federal Motor Carrier Safety Administration website for the update and complete information.
+The FMCSA constantly update US DOT regulations and guidelines.
+For the update and complete information, please go to Federal Motor Carrier Safety Administration website.